GavinMendelGleason/many_worlds/README.md

 Speaking in more practical engineering terms, we might ask for when a particular object was edited last, and by whom or what algorithm.
-Or when was the last time that a document refered to another document.
+Or when was the last time that a document referred to another document?

 ### Hypothetical worlds